bylka613/AlgeriaFC/_posts/2023-03-09-Mitchell-Weiser-Werder-Bremen-Algeria-an-option.md

 It remains to be seen whether Weiser is part of the plans of Algeria national team coach Djamel Belmadi, especially with the lack of options at his right-back position.

+"I understand that it is exciting or unexpected for you but my family and I always knew that, and that’s why it is not really exciting," added Weiser.
+"The contact has been established through the management but I also don’t know if they even want to call me up but I want to play for Algeria and I hope I will be selected."

+"I haven’t spoken to any official and I didn’t want that this topic become so big but my I knew that my entire life.
+I understand that for other people it’s unusual because they never saw me as Algerian but I knew my entire life where I originally come from and my family history and that’s part of me.
+What the status is now with the Algerian federation I don’t know but I think they are also interested.
+I still have no passport but I have all documents.
+The embassy is in Frankfurt, I couldn’t go there yet but they said if I get a call up that they will help me.
+If they don’t call me up, it is what it is.
+It’s still very speculative.
+I would be very happy if they invite me.
+Let’s see what happens."

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">💬 Mitchell Weiser (Werder Bremen) on playing for Algeria: “I have always had the option in my mind.
 It&#39;s an important goal of mine to play in a big tournament and with Algeria I think I have a better chance of achieving that.” <a href="https://t.co/ocxVy5s0MN">pic.twitter.com/ocxVy5s0MN</a></p>&mdash; Algeria FC 🇩🇿⚽️ (@Algeria_FC) <a href="https://twitter.com/Algeria_FC/status/1633880137811755016?ref_src=twsrc%5Etfw">March 9, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <p style="text-align:right">AlgeriaFC.com</p>